309thEDDGE/tip/operations/conda-builds/README.md

 # Building conda packages

 Note that this guide is indended for use on Linux based systems.
-Windows systems have note been tested.
+Windows systems have not been tested.

 The structure of the conda package config files as well as other packagind documentation can be found here: